Michael Hendricks and René Leboeuf

 Michael Hendricks and René LeBoeuf are Canadian–American gay rights advocates.
-At the height of the AIDS epidemic in the 1980s and 90s, the couple helped lead ACT-UP activists in a fight with the City of Montreal to create a permanent memorial to Quebecers who died of AIDS.
-After several years trying to stop the grassroots efforts to create the memorial, city officials abandoned their fight in September 1994 and the 'Parc de l'Espoir' was built in the heart of Montreal's gay village.
+At the height of the AIDS epidemic in the 1980s and 90s, the couple helped lead ACT UP activists in a fight with the City of Montreal to create a permanent memorial to Quebecers who died of AIDS.
+After several years trying to stop the grassroots efforts to create the memorial, city officials abandoned their fight in September 1994 and the Parc de l'Espoir was built in the heart of Montreal's gay village.

 The couple is also known for their advocacy of marriage equality in Canada and became the first same-sex couple to be legally married in Quebec.

 In October 2019, at the age of 80, Hendricks found himself at the centre of a new battle with the City of Montreal for the Parc de l'Espoir.
 Without consulting the gay community or HIV/AIDS service organizations, the city's Ville-Marie borough sent a Notice to Residents announcing it had developed plans to demolish the AIDS memorial and rebuild it with an entirely new design.
-Hendricks and LeBoeuf mobilized the community to attend the borough's Dec.
-4 public meeting where officials were told repeatedly that they did not have their approval to make any changes to Parc de l'Espoir.
+Hendricks and LeBoeuf mobilized the community to attend the borough's December 4 public meeting where officials were told repeatedly that they did not have their approval to make any changes to Parc de l'Espoir.
 Fearing a scathing editorial in the Montreal Gazette, the borough dropped their plans and went back to the drawing board.

 Background

-Hendricks, originally from New Jersey, came to Canada as a draft evader during the Vietnam War; he met LeBoeuf, a native of Quebec City, at a New Year's party in the 1970s.
+Hendricks was born on November 7, 1941 and raised in Trenton, New Jersey.
+He came to Canada as a draft evader during the Vietnam War; he met LeBoeuf, a native of Quebec City, at a New Year's party in the 1970s.

 In 1996, the couple began to lead protests and parades seeking the right to marry each other.